Welcome to Web Architecture

 Through your written words, you'll be able to compare your thoughts at the beginning of class to your thoughts at the end of class (which you won't have to share via essay because you will have made them clear in our shared online Forums).

-I want you to dive into understanding the Open Systems Interconnection Reference Model (the thing we'll refer to as OSI very often in this class).
+I want you to dive into understanding the Open Systems Interconnection Reference Model (the model we'll refer to as OSI very often in this class).
 But, take it easy.
 Learn a little each day and even more each week as I help you through it.
 You don't need to get it all right away.
 Let it soak in slowly but surely.
 Do whatever you need to do to make that happen.
 There are lots of ways to be successful at learning technical information.
 Defiantly thinking you can't do it is not one of them.

 If you do these three things, you'll be well on your way.
 Use the links from our syllabus to do your work every week (including this one).
 Students from previous classes have validated these tasks are very helpful when asked for feedback to help you new students go forward.